Growing a Practice

 Technically, anyone can say they are a coach.
 There are certification programs you can complete to add credibility to your name, but that is not a necessity to get started.

 One of the biggest challenges to getting started as a coach is finding clients.
-It’s best practice to specify what specializations you offer as a coach.
-For example, Dr. Auerbach specifically coaches high performers such as athletes, executives, and musicians.
+It's best practice to specify what specializations you offer as a coach.
+Having a niche allows you to see clients within your scope of practice as well as build credibility in a specific topic.

 Supervision